BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 # **Dear ImGui**

-This multi-part tutorial covers the integrationg of ImGui within mods using ScriptExtender.
+This multi-part tutorial covers the integration of ImGui using ScriptExtender.
 - Part 1 covers: Setup, First Steps and general creation of ImGui components.
 - Part 2 covers: Component logic
 - Part 3 covers: Events and how to use them